 Thank you for contacting me about trophy hunting.

-As sentient beings who can experience fear and pain, all animals should be treated with thought and care.
+I truly believe that as sentient beings who can experience fear and pain, all animals should be treated with thought and care.
 Trophy hunting involves pursuing another animal in conditions which causes stress, fear and pain, with hunters killing as a form of entertainment, not for food, to control pests or to protect other species.

 I understand there are arguments for conservation hunting.
 Some individuals and organisations make the case for conservation hunting as a way of bringing income into countries with rich wildlife populations, but poor economies.
 They also argue that commercial hunting provides a strong incentive to manage and safeguard wildlife populations and protect other valuable natural resources from exploitation.
 I also recognise that occasionally there is a need to cull some species to keep nature in balance and the control of predators to protect other species.